Caverswall prepares for war 1940.

 The photograph on the left shows the members of Weston Coyney Home Guard marching through the town of Stone.
 Fans of the T.V. series `Dads Army` may be tempted to ask if the antics at Walmington on Sea came close to the realities of life in the Home Guard ?
 Ken Slinn recalls that everything was taken very seriously at the time.
 People were afraid that the Germans would mount an invasion, rumour and speculation about spies was rife.
 There was even a theory that people could have been sending secret signals by hanging out their washing to dry on certain days and by combining certain colours or garments, or was it simply a case of knickers to the enemy !
 The Castle was occupied by an order of nuns – `The Servants of the Holy Ghost`.
 The Mother Superior was a German national, clearly someone who needed to be watched!
 Nearby was the R.A.F. aerodrome at Meir and there were several vital factories and installations in the local area.

-Diligent as they were, the members of the Home Guard could not have known that a key element of Britains greatest secret of the wartime secret was located just a few miles away at Cheadle.
+Keen and diligent as they were, the members of the Home Guard could not have known that a key element of Britains greatest secret of the wartime secret was located just a few miles away at Cheadle.
 Woodhead Hall was the hub for a network of secret monitoring stations.

 The members of the platoon were very concerned about their ability to deal effectively with an enemy incursion.
 When rifles were finally supplied they were issued without any ammunition.
 Despite these concerns life had to go on and a sense of humour was never far from the surface.
 In the early days a humorous version of the letters L.D.V. were taken throughout the country to signify – Look, Duck and Vanish.
 The A.R.Ps did not escape the attention of the wags, their nightly patrols earning the label – Arseing Round Pubs.
-An air raid siren was installed on the roof of the electricity sub-station in Weston Coyney Road.
+An air raid siren was installed on the roof of the electricity sub-station on Weston Coyney Road.

 On a typical night the siren would first sound at about 11pm to be followed by the all clear signal as the enemy flew past on their route to Crewe, Liverpool or another of the many northern targets.
 A few hours later the sirens would wake everyone again as the bombers followed their homeward course.
 The Home Guard learned to recognise the sound of the enemy bombers as they flew overhead.
 Ken pointed out that the passage of these aircraft would sometimes last for several hours and of course, nobody knew if they were just passing over, or if the local area was the intended target for that night.
 In the event the parish escaped lightly, a stick of bombs were dropped near to Dilhorne another near to Hulme and incendiary devices were dropped at Mossfield Colliery.